softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 As in the previous examples we create two streams, one which enqueues elements and one which dequeues them, merge them together, and run the stream processing discarding the result, only for the side-effect.

-Because scalaz-stream doesn’t do any buffering, the results are as you could expect, initially `1` and then `10`s.
+Because scalaz-stream doesn't do any buffering, the results are as you could expect, initially `1` and then `10`s.

 # Ecosystem

 Stream combinators are great, but in the end you have to somehow get the data from the user and send back responses.
-That’s why the ecosystem around the stream processing libraries is equally important as the libraries themselves.
+That's why the ecosystem around the stream processing libraries is equally important as the libraries themselves.

 In scalaz-stream, we have for example [http4s](http://http4s.org), which is a "http4s is a minimal, idiomatic Scala interface for HTTP".
 The akka-stream counterpart is definitely [akka-http](http://akka.io/docs/), the successor of Spray with built-in reactive streams integration.

 To talk to a database, the recently announced [Slick 3.0](http://slick.typesafe.com) offers reactive streams integration, not only when reading data, but also for establishing the "right number" of connections.
-I don’t think anybody will miss sizing the connection pool!
+I don't think anybody will miss sizing the connection pool!
 The scalaz-stream equivalent is [doobie](https://github.com/tpolecat/doobie), a purely functional JDBC layer for Scala.

-I think things are only starting to get interesting, and we’ll see much more of these libraries pop up in the near future!
+I think things are only starting to get interesting, and we'll see much more of these libraries pop up in the near future!

 # Summing up

-I don’t think there’s a clear winner.
-Both libraries are great, provide an elegant, composable way to define stream processing. scalaz-stream puts more emphasis on making side-effects and concurrency explicit, while akka-stream aims to be solid foundation for building libraries and applications.
+I don't think there's a clear winner.
+Both libraries are great, provide an elegant, declarative, composable way to define stream processing. scalaz-stream puts more emphasis on making side-effects and concurrency explicit, defining the stream "functionally", while akka-stream aims to be a solid, performant foundation for building libraries and applications.

 akka-streams seems a bit "heavier", as it uses more threading (everything is wrapped in an actor), does quite a lot of internal buffering, so exactly when and how many elements are going to be produced may not be immediately clear.
-It’s also the faster of the two, and as it implements the [reactive streams](http://www.reactive-streams.org) standard it brings a promise of easy integration into other apps using streaming data processing.
+It's also the faster of the two, and as it implements the [reactive streams](http://www.reactive-streams.org) standard it brings a promise of easy integration into other apps using streaming data processing.
 Plus, it has a Java API, which can definitely have a huge impact on adoption.

-scalaz-stream is definitely harder to grasp at first (at least for me, I’m far from understanding the internals), but it gives you very precise control over threads and a clear one-at-a-time execution model.
-It seems quite lightweight and self-constrainted, and definitely modelling complex splits & merges in a declarative, functional way gives an "I did it" satisfaction ;)
+scalaz-stream is definitely harder to grasp at first (at least for me, I'm far from understanding the internals), but it gives you very precise control over threads and a clear one-at-a-time execution model.
+It feels lightweight and self-constrainted, and definitely modelling complex splits & merges in a declarative, functional way gives "I did it" satisfaction ;).

-Luckily we can choose depending on the projects at hand and personal tastes!
+It's great to have choice, depending on the projects at hand and personal tastes & programming style!